SUCCESS STORY

 Cloud Humans answers

 Yes.
-The company already had experience with bots, but was still looking for a smoother operation, with more natural responses and greater ability to handle peak periods without increasing friction in support.
+The company already had experience with bots, but was still looking for a smoother operation, with more natural responses and more capacity to handle peak periods without increasing friction in support.

 What motivated the change in operations?

-The main trigger was the combination of a lean structure and predictable demand spikes, such as when volume increased, the operation accumulated queues, duplicate protocols appeared, and the team lost room to act with more control over the routine.
+The main trigger was the combination of a lean structure and predictable demand spikes, such as when volume increased, the operation built up queues, duplicate protocols appeared, and the team lost room to act with more control over the daily routine.

 Did AI replace people on the team?

-No. AI's role was to absorb a significant share of repetitive demands and create space for the team to work on the most critical cases, improve the operation, and evolve the experience itself.
+No. The role of AI was to absorb a significant portion of repetitive demands and open space for the team to work on the most critical cases, operational improvement, and the evolution of the experience itself.

-What does this case show for other CX operations?
+What does this case show other CX operations?

-That AI in support works best when introduced as part of an operational change.
-The result depends on timing, close monitoring, and the team's ability to teach the AI based on the real routine.
+That AI in customer support works best when it is part of an operational change.
+The result depends on timing, close monitoring, and the team's ability to teach the AI based on real daily operations.